willemliu/PlanningPoker/dev/README.md

 | [jQuery](http://jquery.com)                                   | jQuery                              |

 ## Install dependencies
-In order to install dependencies for __PlanningPoker__ you can run the following command from the command-line.
+In order to install dependencies for __PlanningPoker__ you can run the following command from the command-line in the /dev folder.
 ```
 npm install
 ```

 ## Compile
 In order to run __PlanningPoker__ you may want to compile it first.
-This is easily done by running `gulp` in the root of the project folder on the command-line.
+This is easily done by running `gulp` on the command-line in the /dev folder.
 ```
 gulp
 ```